Mildred McAdory

-Mildred McAdory (sometimes Mildred McAdory Edelman; June 23, 1915 – November 1988) was an American organizer, community leader, and civil rights activist.
+Mildred McAdory (sometimes Mildred McAdory Edelman; June 23, 1915 – November 1988) was an American community organizer and civil rights activist.

-Originally a domestic worker, McAdory was a member of the Communist Party USA and the Southern Negro Youth Congress.
-In 1942, she was arrested for sitting in the whites-only section of a bus in Fairfield, Alabama.
-She later moved to New York City, where she worked as a reporter and organizer.
-She was later an unsuccessful candidate for the New York State Assembly and the United States Senate.
+Originally a domestic worker in Alabama, McAdory was an organizer for the Communist Party USA and the Southern Negro Youth Congress.
+Her activism was inhibited, such as in 1942, when she was arrested for interfering with a sign denoting the colored section on a bus in Fairfield.
+She later moved to New York City, where she worked as a reporter and labor organizer.
+She unsuccessfully ran for both the New York State Assembly and the United States Senate.

 Early life

 McAdory was born on June 23, 1915, in Homewood, Alabama.
-Of three siblings, her mother was Crittle "Critty" (or "Crittie") McAdory (died March 1943), and her father was Irving McAdory (died 1936), a market gardener and miner.
+She was one of three children born to Crittle McAdory (died March 1943) and Irving McAdory (died 1936), the latter a market gardener and miner.
 Despite being the only black miner in his community, he was respected; he represented two fellow miners in court c.
-1920, and also signed checks for the men, as they were illiterate.
-Being literate by age five, McAdory began attending school.
+1920, and also signed checks for the men, as the two were illiterate.
+McAdory began attending school at age five.
 Her mother lied, stating she was seven years old, for her to be allowed to attend.
-In an interview, she said that "the seed was born in [her] to begin to fight" after witnessing a white superintendent call a black teacher by her first name.
-She attended a private high school, which her father funded the tuition of by mining.
+In an interview, McAdory said that she began to develop her beliefs after witnessing a white superintendent call a black teacher by her first name, a sign of disrespect.
+She attended a private high school, which her father funded the tuition of.
 In high school, she played for the basketball and track and field teams.
-During the Great Depression, McAdory's family established a personal farm.
+During the Great Depression, McAdory's family established a small farm.

 Following high school, McAdory became a domestic worker, due to a lack of other jobs available.
 She later attended a private college in Alabama.
 On August 11, 1932, she married Samuel Steele; they had one child, Stephen (died May 1951).
 They divorced in 1942.
+She later married Joe Edelman.

 Career

 Early career

-McAdory was a member of the Communist Party USA (CPUSA), having joined as a young adult.
-In the early 1940s, she was placed under watch by the Federal Bureau of Investigation (FBI) for her Communist activities.
-In 1937, she was recruited to the Southern Negro Youth Congress (SNYC) by Esther Cooper Jackson and Dorothy Burnham.
-She first worked for the SNYC as a clerk, and in 1939, became a staffer and headed the SNYC's Fairfield Recreational Youth Center, a center which hosted classes and activities.
+McAdory was recruited to the Southern Negro Youth Congress (SNYC) by Esther Cooper Jackson and Dorothy Burnham.
+McAdory first worked for the SNYC as a clerk, and in 1939, became a staffer and served as director the SNYC's Fairfield Recreational Youth Center, a center which hosted classes and activities.
 As director, she helped increase its membership to 300 and its participance to 1,500.
 On August 10, 1940, she attempted to vote in an election.
-Despite passing the voter requirements, her vote was voided.
-On July 30, 1942, attorney Arthur Shores filed a lawsuit on her behalf, to the circuit court, seeking $5,000 in damages and an injunction; the jury ruled against her.
+Despite passing the voter requirements, her vote was voided, and on July 30, 1942, Arthur Shores filed a lawsuit on her behalf to the circuit court, seeking $5,000 in damages and an injunction.
+The jury ruled against her.